radixdlt/scrypto-challenges/4-portfolio-management-yield-farming/PortfolioDApp/COLLABORATIVE.md

 This is a social collaborative portfolio management solution where anyone can put its tokens and execute operation on behalf of the whole community, at the time of withdraw the user account gets back its tokens with a reward or penalty based on the performance of the portfolio.
 There is not a personal user account on the platform, the positive or negative portfolio result is redistributed among all participants,

-Collaborative dApp has only some simple rules:
+Portfolio dApp has only some simple rules:
 * users can deposit asset
 * users can reedem asset at any moment
 * users can put asset at work until 10X of its asset value